KeisukeImoto/RWCPSSD_Onomatopoeia/README.md

 - XXX.acc
 	``[ID for onomatopoeic word, Onomatopoeia, Worker ID who gaves acceptance score, Othres-reported acceptance score]``

+The ID for onomatopoeic word is unique for each environmental sound and worker gaves the onomatopoeic word.

 ## Directory structure

-The RWCP-SSD-Onomatopoeia and RWCP-SSD have the same directory structure, and we can easily merge these resources.
+The RWCP-SSD-Onomatopoeia and RWCP-SSD have the same directory structure, and you can easily merge these resources.
 The directory structure of this dataset is as follows:

 	RWCP_SSD_Onomatopoeia